-How can you get from Europe to America without flying?
-This guide lists different flightless ways to get from Europe to North or South America.
+How can you get from Europe to America by ship?
+This guide lists different flightless ways to get from Europe to North and South America.

 For others, I’ve examined flightless travel routes from Europe to both North and South America in the second part of this guide.